Singakarthik/Alzheimer_Monitaring_device/README.md

 Integrate tracking capabilities to monitor daily activities, including food intake and  medication timings.
 Implement reminder and alert features to support users in better self-management  and reduce cognitive load.
 Enhance	the	independence	and	overall	quality	of	life	for	individuals	with  Alzheimer's through the wearable device.
-Assist caregivers in managing care responsibilities more effectively by providing  support through the wearable technology.
+Assist caregivers in managing care responsibilities more effectively by providing  support through wearable technology.

 <!--